tombewley/tombewley.github.io/_pages/notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning.md

 ---
-title: "A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning"
+title: A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning
+permalink: /notes/A Reduction of Imitation Learning and Structured Prediction to No-Regret Online Learning
 alias: [DAgger]
 ---